India Inclusion Summit: EnAble India

-EnAble India aims to empower persons with disability, based on the belief that a supportive environment is more important for disabled people than just sympathy.
-EnAble India provides employment of people with disabilities, pre-employment services, supplementary education, counseling and support services, consultancy and training for other institutions and NGOs and technology services.
 India Inclusion Summit is partnering with EnAble India to create a virtual academy for disabled people.

 Project Prayas by Autism Society of India

 Prayas is a computer and iPad training programme for individuals with autism spectrum disorders; initiated by the Autism Society of India, running in collaboration with Spastics Society of Karnataka, Indira Nagar, Bangalore.
 It has been financially and technically supported by SAP Labs India.

 Speakers in attendance

 Speakers among the India Inclusion Summit were: